Izzy Hoyland: 2018, 2022

 Izzy returns to Erinsborough for Toadie's 1990's-themed 21st-birthday party.
-She is struck by Susan's car and taken to the hospital, where Holly joins her.
+She is struck by Susan's car and taken to the hospital, where Holly (now Lucinda Armstrong Hall) joins her.
 Izzy later receives confirmation that she has inherited £41 million.
 The following day, Izzy and Holly visit Susan and Karl, and Izzy explains that she married an 89-year-old man called Clint, who died shortly after the wedding.
 She also tells them about the inheritance.
 After meeting Paul in The Waterhole, Izzy learns that he has naming rights over the new hospital wing, which has upset Karl.
 She later makes a sizeable donation to the hospital, so that Karl gets the naming rights for the new wing and a position on the committee.
 Izzy later explains to Karl that her real reason for returning to Erinsborough is to ask him to father another child with her.
 She also tells him that she will rescind her donation to the hospital if he says no. After thinking it over, Karl turns Izzy's proposal down.
 Izzy flirts with Mark Brennan (Scott McGregor) and invites him up to her hotel room, where they are interrupted by Holly and Karl.
 Holly has a go at Izzy, and then tells her that Karl recently underwent a fertility test as part of a research project.
 Izzy convinces Clive Gibbons (Geoff Paine) to show her the lab where the research projects are being carried out, and she later steals Karl's sperm sample and impregnates herself.
 Susan invites Izzy to her birthday party at The Waterhole, where Clive reveals that Karl's sperm sample is missing.
 Izzy admits that she took it and could be pregnant with Karl's child.
 Clint's daughter, Rita Newland (Lisa Kay) challenges her father's will and has his assets frozen, leaving Izzy without any money.
 Karl asks Izzy to take a pregnancy test, which is negative.
 Izzy confesses that she actually wanted Karl back, as she felt happier with him.
 She then decides to leave Erinsborough without Holly.